Review

 • Replacing a shoe before a recital or competition: pick in-stock + fast shipping + a return policy you trust.
 A discount on a shoe that arrives Friday for Saturday's competition is not a deal.

 • Building a comparison list: Bloch, Capezio, So Danca, and (carefully) Sansha and Theatricals.
-Skip Very Fine entirely: it's a ballroom shoe, not a jazz shoe.
+Skip Very Fine entirely.
+It's a ballroom shoe, not a jazz shoe.

 Before You Buy